Cipher Hunt

 The Cipher Hunt was an alternate reality game and international scavenger hunt created by storyboard artist and voice actor Alex Hirsch based on his animated series Gravity Falls.
 The goal was to find the real-life statue of the series' antagonist Bill Cipher, which was briefly glimpsed at the end of the series finale.
 The hunt involved retrieving and decoding clues hidden in various locations worldwide.

 The Cipher Hunt began on July 20, 2016, in Saint Petersburg, Russia, and concluded on August 2, 2016, in a forest in Reedsport, Oregon, where the statue was found.
-The statue was later taken by local authorities because of a property dispute and was temporarily displayed at Bicentennial Park in Reedsport before it was relocated permanently to Confusion Hill, a roadside attraction in Piercy, California.
+The statue was later taken by local authorities because of a property dispute and was temporarily displayed at Bicentennial Park in Reedsport before it was relocated permanently to Confusion Hill, a roadside attraction in Piercy, California, more precisely to coordinates 39.919002N 123.764908W.

 Creation

 In the Gravity Falls behind-the-scenes documentary One Crazy Summer, included in the collector's edition DVD box set for the show, series creator Alex Hirsch discussed the origins of the Cipher Hunt.
 Hirsch expresses in the documentary that he wanted to give the fans one final mystery none were expecting, in tune with the show's theme.
 He came up with the idea of a global treasure hunt for a real-life Bill Cipher statue, and recruited the show's art director Ian Worrel to help with planning the hunt and its locations.

 Fon Davis, a movie prop master and friend of Hirsch, was enlisted to design and build Bill Cipher's statue out of plexiglass, which is durable against the elements.
 They rubbed glue with seeds inside it so the statue would grow moss and look more aged.
 Hirsch then took a trip to Reedsport, Oregon and found a woman willing to let him install a statue on her property for people to hunt down.
 They then drove the statue up to Reedsport, installed the statue there, and recorded a few seconds of footage of it for the end of Gravity Falls' series finale, "Weirdmageddon 3: Take Back the Falls".
 After the finale aired on Disney XD on February 15, 2016, Hirsch took a trip to a couple of conventions and vacation spots, and he would secretly leave behind a clue for the hunt at every place he visited.